 Pricing & Transparency

-Compounded GLP-1 pricing changes frequently.
-We update this post every 90 days.
-Last updated: May 2026.
+Compounded tirzepatide pricing shifts frequently.
+We update this post every 30 days.
+Last updated: May 7, 2026.
+Last verified change: Refreshed pricing across Henry Meds, Mochi Health, and Ro tirzepatide programs; added FAQ section.

-You’ve seen the ads. “$49 a month for compounded semaglutide.” “$179 for compounded tirzepatide.” “$99 a month, no membership.”
-Then you click through, and the actual checkout total is $297, or $449, or $799 with a contract you didn’t realize you were signing.
+You’ve seen the ads. “$179 for compounded tirzepatide.” “$99 a month, no membership.”
+Then you click through, and the actual checkout total is $449 or $799, with a contract you didn’t realize you were signing.

 We did the work.
-We pulled the public pricing pages of every major compounded GLP-1 telehealth provider, ran the math on what a patient would actually pay, and built the comparison below.
+We pulled the public pricing pages of every major compounded tirzepatide telehealth provider, ran the math on what a patient would actually pay, and built the comparison below.
 The goal isn’t to push anyone toward one provider — it’s to make the numbers visible so a person comparing options can decide for themselves.
-This post will be updated every 90 days as pricing shifts.
+This post is updated monthly as pricing shifts.

 How to Read This Comparison